wasp-lang/wasp/web/docs/database/operations/queries.md

 ## Working with Queries

-Queries are declared in Wasp and implemented in NodeJS.
-Wasp executes Queries within the server's context but also generates the code that lets you call them from anywhere in your code (client or server) via the same interface.
+You declare queries in the `.wasp` file and implement them using NodeJS.
+Wasp not only runs these queries within the server's context but also creates code that enables you to call them from any part of your codebase, whether it's on the client or server side.

-In other words, you don't have to worry about building an HTTP API for the Query, handling the request on the server, or even handling and caching the responses on the client.
+This means you don't have to build an HTTP API for your query, manage server-side request handling, or even deal with client-side response handling and caching.
-Instead, simply focus on the business logic inside your Query and let Wasp take care of the rest!
+Instead, just concentrate on implementing the business logic inside your query, and let Wasp handle the rest!

 To create a Query, you must: